Bandwidth/api-docs/site/docs/webrtc/webhooks.md

 The events that will trigger invocation of the specified URL are:

 - `onConnect` - establishment of a signaling connection to allow control of the flow of WebRTC Media.
-- `onLeave` - removal of the signalling connection, prompted by server or client action.
+- `onLeave` - removal of the signaling connection, prompted by server or client action.
-- `onDisconnect` - loss of the signalling connection, possibly due to loss of IP connectivity, or departure of the client.
+- `onDisconnect` - loss of the signaling connection, possibly due to loss of IP connectivity, or departure of the client.
 This may be coincident with an `onLeave` event.

 ## Request Payload